Republican House members seek Nobel Peace Prize for Trump

 Recent comments from the leaders of the two Koreas have raised hopes.
 Trump's supporters on Capitol Hill are pushing the idea that he deserves a Nobel, and Trump clearly enjoyed it Saturday when supporters at a Michigan rally began chanting "Nobel" as he talked about North Korea.

-The letter said North Korea has ignored international demands to cease its aggressions but that Trump's "peace through strength policies are working" and bringing North Korea to the negotiating table.
+The letter said that North Korea has long ignored international demands to cease its aggressions but that Trump's "peace through strength policies are working" and bringing North Korea to the negotiating table.

 It said the Trump administration united China and others in imposing strict sanctions.